openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 This just illustrates a compatibility mode with a DNS service deployed by OpenShift on OSP10 reference architecture, and used in a mixed mode with another external DNS server.

+If you manage an external DNS server deployed elsewhere (or a separate view) for private FQDNs, you may want to define `openshift_openstack_external_nsupdate_keys` like this:

+    openshift_openstack_external_nsupdate_keys:
+      private:
+        key_secret: <some nsupdate key 2>
+        key_algorithm: 'hmac-sha256'
+        server: <private DNS server IP>

 ## Flannel networking